Anastasia Phillips

-Anastasia Phillips is a Canadian actress known for her work in the film Tammy's Always Dying, and the TV series Lucky 7 and Reign.
+Anastasia Phillips is a Canadian actress.
+She appeared in films Don't Talk to Irene (2017), Ghostland (2018) and Tammy's Always Dying (2019), and the TV series Bomb Girls and Reign.
+In 2021, she began starring in the CBC drama series, Moonshine.

 Life and career

 Phillips was raised in Etobicoke, Ontario, and obtained her bachelor's degree in Fine Arts from the University of British Columbia.
 In 2008, she appeared as Tabbi in the TV hockey drama MVP.
 Her credits include the stageplay The Diary of Anne Frank as the title character, other television roles such as Tina on the MTV show Skins, and as Vera Burr in the wartime drama Bomb Girls.
 She also voiced Lo Ridgemount on the Fresh TV animated series Stoked.
 In 2010, Phillips was nominated for Gemini Award for her guest role in Murdoch Mysteries.

 In 2013, Phillips was cast in the ABC drama series Lucky 7 as Leanne Maxwell.
 The series was cancelled after two episodes.
 She later guest starred on The Mentalist, Grey's Anatomy, and had a recurring role on Reign.
 She starred in films Don't Talk to Irene (2017) with Geena Davis, Ghostland (2018), and Tammy's Always Dying (2019) opposite Felicity Huffman.